Agustín Verdugo: Career

 Verdugo started in the youth of Deportivo Argentino, before joining Godoy Cruz.
 His senior career with the club got underway in 2017.
 He made his professional debut in a 0–0 draw with Defensa y Justicia on 7 May, prior to making eight further appearances in all competitions throughout the 2016–17 Argentine Primera División campaign.
 He netted his first pro goal on 14 April 2018 during a victory at home to Temperley.

+In 2025, Verdugo signed with Chilean club Rangers de Talca from Colombian club Llaneros.